daizutabi/pheasant/docs/docs/index.md

 ```
 ~~~

-This creates only a PNG image without Python code like below:
+This creates only a PNG image without a code block like below:

 ```python hide-input
 plt.plot([1, 3, 2]);
 ```

+!!!
+Note
+    Matplotlib package already has been imported in the previous code block so that we don't need install it again here.

 Pheasant also supports Bokeh's HTML output.